Marcel Griaule

 Featured:

-Marcel Griaule (18981956) was a French anthropologist known for his studies of the Dogon people of West Africa, and for pioneering ethnographic field studies in France.
+Marcel Griaule (16 May 1898 – 23 February 1956) was a French anthropologist known for his studies of the Dogon people of West Africa, and for pioneering ethnographic field studies in France.

 In 1920 he returned to university, where he attended the lectures of Marcel Mauss and Marcel Cohen.
 Intrigued by anthropology, he gave up plans for a technical career.
-In 1927 he received a degree from the Ecole Nationale de Langues Orientales, where he concentrated on Amharic and Gueze.
+In 1927 he received a degree from the École Nationale de Langues Orientales, where he concentrated on Amharic and Gueze.

-Between 1928 and 1933 Griaule participated in two large-scale ethnographic expeditions -- one to Ethiopia and the ambitious Dakar to Djibouti expedition which crossed Africa.
-On the latter expedition he first visited the Dogon, the ethnic group with whom he would be for ever associated.
+Between 1928 and 1933 Griaule participated in two large-scale ethnographic expeditions—one to Ethiopia and the ambitious Dakar to Djibouti expedition which crossed Africa.
+On the latter expedition he first visited the Dogon, the ethnic group with whom he would be forever associated.

 In 1933 he received a diploma from the École Pratique des Hautes Études in religion.

 Throughout the 1930s Griaule and his student Germaine Dieterlen undertook several group expeditions to the Dogon area in Mali.
-During these trips Griaule pioneered the use of aerial photography, surveying, and team work to study other cultures.
+During these trips Griaule pioneered the use of aerial photography, surveying, and teamwork to study other cultures.
 In 1938 he produced his dissertation and received a doctorate based on his Dogon research.

-With the outbreak of World War II Griaule was drafted again in the French airforce and after the war he served as the inaugural professor of the first chair of anthropology at the University of Paris - Sorbonne.
-He died in 1956.
+With the outbreak of World War II Griaule was drafted again in the French Air Force and after the war he served as the inaugural professor of the first chair of anthropology at the University of Paris - Sorbonne.
+He died in 1956 in Paris.

 Griaule is the father of anthropologist Geneviève Calame-Griaule.

-See Also
+See also

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marcel Griaule" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marcel Griaule" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools